 The film was originally much longer, it was 42 reels in total, but was severely edited by the studio and others, much to the chagrin of von Stroheim, so that the heavily truncated version we see today is only 10 reels long.
 The film was a box office flop, receiving mostly poor reviews, and it took at least 9 months to 2 years to film.
 Many of the original scenes were hand drawn over to be gold-tinted by von Stroheim, however the original has been lost forever.
 It received mostly negative reviews and even caused a riot upon its release in Berlin.
 The riot was believed to have been caused by the Nazi party.

-Although it is popularly considered a masterpiece of early cinema, Greed is a painfully difficult film to stomach, both for its length poor quality of the film.
+Although it is popularly considered a masterpiece of early cinema, Greed is a painfully difficult film to stomach, both for its length as well as the poor quality of the surviving film.
 I recommend this film only to those devoted fans of classic film who have the patience and appreciation for early film.